 On the back wall of the burial chamber, there is a scene of Inerkhau accompanied by his two daughters presenting offerings to Osiris and Ptah, the two most important gods of the reign of the New Kingdom of ancient Egypt.

-On the west walls there are also around 16 smaller scenes relate to the Book of the Dead.
+On the west walls, there are also around 16 smaller scenes relate to the Book of the Dead.
 The scenes include the cat of Heliopolis killing the Apophis under the Ished tree, a musician playing on the harp for Inerkhau and his wife, and a scene of Inerkhau being taken to the god Osiris by the god Thoth.

-An artist who lived in the reign of Sethos I and Ramses II, the tomb of Sennedjem is among the most famous tombs in the Necropolis of Deir El Medina because the tomb was fine preserved when it was discovered to the extent that the paintings seems as they were completed only a few years ago.
+An artist who lived in the reign of Sethos I and Ramses II, the tomb of Sennedjem is among the most famous tombs in the Necropolis of Deir El Medina because the tomb was fine preserved when it was discovered to the extent that the paintings seem as they were completed only a few years ago.

-Sennedjem had the title of the servant of the place of the truth and his tomb was discovered in 1886 when the archeologists found an intact burial chamber and a large collection of funerary equipments that was transformed to be exhibited in the Egyptian Museum.
+Sennedjem had the title of the servant of the place of the truth and his tomb was discovered in 1886 when the archeologists found an intact burial chamber and a large collection of funerary equipment that was transformed to be exhibited in the Egyptian Museum.